saurabh1088/notes/JavaScript/JavaScript.md

 #  JavaScript

-JavaScript is a scripting or programming language allowing one to implement complex featured for a web page.
+JavaScript is a scripting or programming language allowing one to implement complex features for a web page.

-Initially JavaScript used to be interpreted language, as when web browsers used to come across JavaScript, they used to interpret it line by line and execute it on the fly.
+Initially JavaScript used to be an interpreted language, as when web browsers used to come across JavaScript, they used to interpret it line by line and execute it on the fly.

 ## Just In Time Compilation